 Just after start of our trek we walk through the path in a big plain area.
 We cross a stream that emerges from the Chola Glacier and Khumba Glacier and named as Khumbu Khola (stream).
 Following the main Everest trail down the beautifully scenic valley, we pass through the villages of Orsho, Somare and reach Pangboche.
 We cross the bridge over Imja Khola and walk down to Deboche village and climb for an hour to Tengboche .
 We spend a short time at Tengboche monastery; observe its many prayer wheels.
 From Tengboche, a steep down to the first bridge over Dudh Koshi on our return trip at PhurkeTenga.
 Further, we pass the village of Tashinga and reach Sanasa.
 We spend the night at Sanasa.

 Today we wait for the plane to fly Kathmandu.
 Who knows?
 We will come back to this region again or not in our life.
-So, we may have look around for the last view of the Everest region.
+So we may have look around for the last view of the Everest region.
 The flight depends on the weather condition.
 Flight delay or cancellation is common phenomenon in this region.
 So, we may have to pay extra charge US $ 250-350 for the plane charter so that we will not miss our flight to our home country from Kathmandu.
+In the evening, a Farewell Dinner is given by Himalayan Vacation Treks and Expedition.

 Today, we check the list of all necessary documents and goods of our guest.
 We confirm the flight tickets before 72 hours of departure flight.
 We advise our guest to put passport and tickets at their handbag for convenience.
 HV trek’ staff representative will take our valuable guests to the airport (3 hours prior to your flight) and bid goodbye.
 It will be not only goodbye, but also the welcome for next visit to Nepal.